 With that in mind, if you or a loved one has been injured due to poor weather conditions, our attorneys are dedicated to helping you.

-To find out more, please fill out and submit the Free Case Review form located to the right!
+To find out more, please fill out and submit our Free Case Review form.

 One of the biggest motorist misconceptions in Alabama is that heavy rain is acceptable to drive in, with drivers typically viewing rain, wet roads, and limited vision as “drivable conditions”.